 - leading car manufacturers Daimler in a claim for non-payment of deferred consideration in respect of its purchase of a high-performance engine business - Illien & Morgan v Daimler UK PLC & Daimler AG;

-- the bidder for a nationwide care homes business in a claim against corporate finance company for wrongfully taking co-investment opportunity for itself in breach of a non-disclosure agreement (names confidential);
+- The bidder for a nationwide care homes business in a claim against corporate financiers for taking a co-investment opportunity in breach of a non-disclosure agreement (names confidential);

-- the vendor of road-markings company in high-value commission claim arising from the share-sale - de Mendonca v Phippen.
+- Vendors of road-markings company in high-value commission claim arising from the share-sale - de Mendonca v Phippen.

-David has extensive experience of unfair prejudice petitions and derivative actions as well as claims to enforce articles of association, and shareholder and LLP agreements.
-Many of David’s cases involve shareholder directors or LLP members accused of breaching their contractual and fiduciary duties and his practice in this area is complemented by his substantial experience in claims brought by and against directors.
+David has extensive experience of unfair prejudice petitions and derivative actions as well as claims for breach of articles of association, shareholder and LLP agreements.
+Many of David’s cases involve shareholder directors or LLP members accused of breaching their contractual and fiduciary duties.

 Examples include David representing: